Before I was diagnosed with a fatty liver, I did various blood tests recommended by the doctor because I wasn’t feeling well. All sorts of tests.

 Being overweight should also ring the alarm and you should regularly get an ultrasound if you are overweight, as this is one of the main risk factors for a fatty liver.

-It’s worth mentioning that overweight people don’t automatically have fatty liver, just as thin and fit people aren’t guaranteed not to have it.
-But usually, most of the people diagnosed with a fatty liver are at least overweight.
+It’s worth mentioning that not all overweight people automatically have a fatty liver, just as thin and fit people aren’t guaranteed not to have it, unfortunately.

 So keep an eye on your symptoms (from more common ones to itching), your weight and way of living, but also on heredity (did other people in your family have liver-related problems?) and potential medication you’re taking.